Looking for the best golf courses in Sydney? You’ve come to the right place.

 Moore Park Golf Course | Moore Park

-The course is a clever one too, as many of the holes look as though they should be simple to play, but they are in fact much trickier and require some strategic use of various clubs.
+The golf course is a clever one too, as many of the holes look as though they should be simple to play, but they are in fact much trickier and require some strategic use of various golf clubs.
 For those who need an extra helping hand, Moore Park also has a number of PGA professionals on hand to offer assistance.

 Address: Corner Anzac Parade & Cleveland Street, Moore Park, 2021